Patashu/Baba-is-You-Pata-Redux-Mods/README.md

 **COPY** - __Verb__ If x COPY y, whenever y moves, x will try to move the same way.

-**WITH** - __Infix Condition__ True if the unit has the specified property.

 **RESET** - __Property__ If YOU touches RESET, the game is undone back to the starting state.
 However, anything that is currently PERSIST will remain as-is.

 **PERSIST** - __Property__ PERSIST units are unaffected by undoing.
 Edge cases: If a PERSIST unit is created by conversion, the thing that converted into it does not come back.
-If a PERSIST unit is destroyed, it does not come back when you undo.If a unit is currently PERSIST, it will remain unchanged when YOU RESET, even if it used to not be PERSIST.
+If a PERSIST unit is destroyed, it does not come back when you undo.
+If a unit is currently PERSIST, it will remain unchanged when YOU RESET, even if it used to not be PERSIST.

-**BACK** - __Property__ BACK units retrace their history in reverse, undoing their movements.
-Edge cases; If an BACK unit undoes a conversion, the old unit will re-appear.
-Units that no longer exist can't be BACK, so they won't re-appear by waiting.
-NOTE: There are some non-deterministic bugs involving using BACK and destroying units then undoing their destruction.
-If you can help me track them down, let me know!

 Baba is You Discord server: https://discord.gg/GGbUUse